enel-gdh-educational/katacoda-scenarios/version-control/basics/step4.md

  of binary objects in an efficient way, so the compression would be inefficient, the updates become slow.

  So, how can you tell `git` to avoid signalling untracked files?
-You just list the files that you do not want to track in a file named `.gitignore` and placed in the root of the worktree.
-Its is detailed [here](https://git-scm.com/docs/gitignore).
+You just list the files that you do not want to track in a file named `.gitignore` and place it in the root of the worktree.
+It is detailed [here](https://git-scm.com/docs/gitignore).

 Instead of creating a ``.gitignore`` file for your own project, check for [``.gitignore`` templates](https://github.com/github/gitignore) on Github.
 There are templates for all programming languages, and if your project is multi-language, just merge multiple `.gitignore` files.

+__A .gitignore file is a key component of a repository__, as it allows to keep it lightweight and avoid tracking undesirable files.

 ___